gueltro/crypto_bot/README.md

 ## How do I start usig `cbot`?
-Insert this in yout .bashrc (or .zshrc or similar):
+Insert this in yout .bashrc (or .zshrc or similar) if you are on linux:

 `alias cbot="python $USER/crypto_bot/interface.py"`

+If you are a mac user you should use:

+`alias cbot="python $HOME/crypto_bot/interface.py"`

 Login as a reddit user: